 Green Chartreuse is the only liqueur in the world with a completely natural green color.

 Distilled by Carthusian Monks in the mountains in Voiron French, their pale green elixir is essential in classic cocktails like the Last Word where it’s stirred with gin, Maraschino Liqueur and lime juice.

 On its own, it can be a bit harsh and astringent but the liqueur’s botanical punch from 130 herbs takes on a subtle sweetness that can balance out the tart and the bitter in your drink, making it far more useful than you’d think.

 A 375ml bottle ($35ish) of this can be a great smaller gift, since big bottles are pretty spendy.

 Bonus points if you pick this up for someone this year, as there’s been a shortage of green chartreuse in some locations.

 Marasca cherries.
 It originates from the eastern coast of Croatia.
 It is still produced there as well as in northern Italy and other countries, including the U.S. The liqueur has a bitter-dry flavor profile and is enjoyed throughout the world.
 It’s a popular ingredient in the bar and essential in a number of drink recipes, particularly

-Another key ingredient in both an Aviation and a Last Word.
+Another key ingredient in both Aviation and the Last Word.
 We like the Luxardo label.